SanderElias/Samples/Angular-Signals/readme.md

 }
 // NOTE: see disclaimer at the top.
 ```
-Notice that this already made de code a lot more readable.
+Notice that this already made the code a lot more readable.
 And it is a lot more concise.
 And it is also more performant.
 No more `async` pipes.
 Change detection will only be fired when there are real changes.
 A signal will only be updated when the value changes. (in RxJS speak, it has an build in `distinctUntilChanged`).
 The color isn't overwritten every 100Ms.
 It is only updated when the value of the `time` signal changes.
 And it is only updated once.
 Also, under the hood there is only 1 subscription to the `time$` observable.
 And that subscription is fully managed by the `fromObservable` function.

 <sub>(end of update)</sub>